 Noise was often a problem we constantly had to deal with because hospitals have a lot of traffic moving in and out of areas.
 We frequently had to wait for passersby to resume filming.

 - We uploaded the footage to the computer once filming the talent and any b-roll we would possibly need were done.
 This process had to be very detailed and precise because often we would have a lot of footage to go through.
 We didn’t want any data lost or forgotten because we had a very fast turnaround with these monthly projects.

 We used a multi-camera shoot structure, two cameras shooting the onscreen talent.
-We did this to help with cutting out mess ups and interruptions in the final editing.
+We did this to help with eliminating footage with errors and interruptions in the final editing.